finbourne/lusid-sdk-python-preview/sdk/docs/TransactionPortfoliosApi.md

 # **get_portfolio_cash_statement**
 > ResourceListOfPortfolioCashFlow get_portfolio_cash_statement(scope, code, from_effective_at, to_effective_at, as_at=as_at, filter=filter, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code)

-GetPortfolioCashStatement: Get portfolio cash statement
+[EARLY ACCESS] GetPortfolioCashStatement: Get portfolio cash statement

 Get a cash statement for a transaction portfolio.